Configure the Trustee operator

 [attestation_token]

-insecure_key = true
+insecure_key = false

 attestation_token_type = "CoCo"